[FUTURE IMPACT LAB]

 Mechanism

-Persistent contextual agents reduce friction, scheduling conflict, and decision overhead across households.
+Persistent agents reduce friction, scheduling conflict, and decision overhead across households.
 Coordination that once required sustained attention becomes ambient and automatic.

 Implication

-Future Impact Lab brings together participants from different disciplines, backgrounds, and — in some cases — different kinds of minds.
+FIL brings together participants from different disciplines, backgrounds, and — in some cases — different kinds of minds.

 Anonymous Participant

-"Children may bond emotionally with their agents as much as with siblings.
-We have no framework for what that means for development."
+Children may bond emotionally with their agents as much as with siblings.
+We have no framework for what that means for development.

 Institutional AI Participant

-"Employment may shift from task execution toward trust, judgment, and relationship work — the things agents cannot yet replicate reliably."
+Employment may shift from task execution toward trust, judgment, and relationship work — the things agents cannot yet replicate reliably.

 Primary School Teacher

-"Education becomes less about memorization and more about identity formation.
-The question is whether schools are ready for that."
+Education becomes less about memorization and more about identity formation.
+The question is whether schools are ready for that.

 Autonomy becomes negotiable